CompTIA Security+ Exam Notes

 IAM (Identity and Access Management)

-A modern access control system is usually implemented through an Identity and Access Management (IAM) system, which consists of four key processes: identification (creating a unique user account), authentication (proving a user's identity), authorization (defining what access a user has to resources), and accounting (tracking user activity and alerting on suspicious behavior); essentially ensuring the right people have access to the right information at the right time while monitoring their actions for security purposes.
+A modern access control system is usually implemented through an Identity and Access Management (IAM) system, which consists of four critical processes: identification (creating a unique user account), authentication (proving a user's identity), authorization (defining what access a user has to resources), and accounting (tracking user activity and alerting on suspicious behavior); essentially ensuring the right people have access to the correct information at the right time while monitoring their actions for security purposes.

 Explanation of each process: